Backgammon: Software

+Real-time online play began with the First Internet Backgammon Server in July 1992, but there are now a range of options.

 Rules

 Since 2018, backgammon has been overseen internationally by the World Backgammon Federation who set the rules of play for international tournaments.

 Backgammon playing pieces may be termed men, checkers, draughts, stones, counters, pawns, discs, pips, chips, or nips.
-Checkers is American English and is derived from another board game, draughts, which in US English is called checkers.
+Checkers is a relatively modern American English term derived from another board game, draughts, which in US English is called checkers.

 The objective is for players to bear off all their disc pieces from the board before their opponent can do the same.
 As the playing time for each individual game is short, it is often played in matches where victory is awarded to the first player to reach a certain number of points.

 Board

 The dimensions of a board when opened, for a tournament game, should be at a minimum of 44 cm by 55 cm to a maximum of 66 cm by 88 cm.

 Setup

-Each side of the board has a track of 12 long triangles, called points.
+Each side of the board has a track of 12 isosceles triangles, called points.
 The points form a continuous track in the shape of a horseshoe, and are numbered from 1 to 24.
 In the most commonly used setup, each player begins with fifteen pieces; two are placed on their 24-point, three on their 8-point, and five each on their 13-point and their 6-point.
 The two players move their pieces in opposing directions, from the 24-point towards the 1-point.

 Points 1 through 6 are called the home board or inner board, and points 7 through 12 are called the outer board.
 The 7-point is referred to as the bar point, and the 13-point as the midpoint.
-Usually the 5-point for each player is called the "golden point".
+The 5-point for each player is sometimes called the "golden point".